sendgrid/docs/source/API_Reference/Web_API_v3/teammates.md

 {% anchor h2 %}
 Delete a teammate
 {% endanchor %}

+This endpoint allows you to delete a teammate.

 {% info %}
 Only the parent user or an admin teammate can delete another teammate.